'We told you so' - Baltic jitters grow over former ruler Russia

 Grybauskaite has urged "informational warfare" to counter Russian influence.
 Many of Lithuania's ethnic Russians watch Russian TV and the president has proposed limiting broadcasts in "languages other than the official languages of the European Union" - a move which would exclude Russian.

-"Russia cannot compete with the whole of Europe," said Artis Pabriks, Latvia's former defense minister and now a member of the European Parliament.
-"But Putin can focus on weaker spots like the Baltics, destabilizing countries economically and then adding to the mix cyber attacks and some ethnic sentiments."
+"Russia cannot compete with the whole of Europe," said Artis Pabriks, Latvia's former defence minister and now a member of the European Parliament.
+"But Putin can focus on weaker spots like the Baltics, destabilising countries economically and then adding to the mix cyber attacks and some ethnic sentiments."

 The presidents of Latvia and Lithuania will join their Estonian counterpart in Tallinn to meet Obama on Wednesday.
 One Lithuanian government official said they would use their talks to "kindle the fire" of his resolve to defend their region.